 18 Different documents give different numbers varying from 75 to 190 as the number of auditors trained during this phase.
-19 The quality of the correlated map also a construct a map 1 by the set of the correlation of the correlation
+19 The quality of the correlated map also a construct a map 1 by the second second

 19 The quality of the services provided was also a concerned expressed by the mid-term review.
 Some clients complained about the delay in submitting the report after assessment.
 Another concern was that the inconsistency of reporting after audit and many assessors seem to have lacked the reporting capability though the knowledge on subject matter is there.
 The same deficiencies seem to have continued even in Phase II, as per things seen in the field.